joachim-brechtel/aws-forge-templates-test/templates/cdn/README.md

 ## Deploying a CloudFront CDN stack

 You can use [Amazon CloudFront](https://aws.amazon.com/cloudfront/) as your Atlassian deployment's third-party Content Delivery Network (CDN).
-Specifically, you can provision a CloudFront stack to act as a CDN for your Jira or Confluence deployment.
+Specifically, you can provision a CloudFront stack to act as a CDN for your Atlassian deployment.

 This directory contains templates that help you provision and configure the right CloudFront stack for your deployment: